 The homepage option isn’t such a big deal on a small website, where you only have About Us, Services and Contact Us.
 People will figure out easily on what page they were previously.
 It can still affect the user experience a little, but things will be fine.

 However, if you have a blog or a huge website with thousands of pages and articles, the users will have a very hard time finding what article they were on if you send them to the homepage.

 A good example of a language selection implementation that always sends you to the homepage can be viewed on clinlife.com.

 English URLs for Other Languages

-Since we’ve just spotted the untranslated URL in the example above, let’s talk about this.
+Since we’ve just spotted the untranslated URL structure in the example above, let’s talk about this.
 Why not translate all your foreign URLs?
 I mean, we all know that using some keywords in the URL can help you rank better.
 Obviously, ‘studies’ will be less helpful in Brasil than ‘estudos’.
-We know the content isn’t dynamic on a static URL because the URL parent changes (/brpt#/ to /caen#/).
+We know the content isn’t dynamic on a static URL structure because the URL parent changes (/brpt#/ to /caen#/).

 If you’re going to translate your website, make sure you translate your URLs as well.

 This is often overlooked in eCommerce website builders and even search engine optimization tools and there are many examples that can be given.
 Here’s one from an eCommerce website: